jgiuffrida/dnd/stranger.md

 - I guess I'll just follow him, he's super dedicated
 - it's a full moon tonight so we can see the ruins clear as day (finally)
 - Smoke/Campfire in the distance, I mean they see it, but I can't
-- We head on up, toilyn walks right in in her _way_
+- We head on up, Toilynn walks right in in her _way_
 - Oh what we're fighting?
 - [E] Ruffians and Bandits
   - I had no clue there was a fight? why didn't anyone tell me.